JulienQ1/IFTendo-Battleship/README.md

 # IFTendo-Battleship

-The game, Battleship, written in C in arduino IDE.
+The game, Battleship, written in C++ in arduino IDE.
 Using a Host

 ## Materials used